Esri/arcgis-maps-sdk-dotnet-samples/src/UWP/ArcGISRuntime.UWP.Viewer/Samples/Map/CreateTerrainSurfaceFromTilePackage/readme.md

 ## Additional information

 The tile package must be a LERC (limited error raster compression) encoded TPK.
-Details on creating these are in the [ArcGIS Pro documentation](https://pro.arcgis.com/en/pro-app/help/sharing/overview/tile-package.htm).

-The terrain surface is what the basemap, operational layers, and graphics are draped on.
+Details on can be found in the topic [Share a tile package](https://pro.arcgis.com/en/pro-app/help/sharing/overview/tile-package.htm) in the *ArcGIS Pro* documentation.

 ## Tags

-3D, Tile Cache, Elevation, Surface
+3D, elevation, LERC, surface, terrain, tile cache